 Take in Tunnel View

-Tunnel View offers one of the most famous views of Yosemite Valley.
-From here you can see El Capitan and Bridalveil Fall.
+Wondering where to go in Yosemite for that photo you’ve seen everywhere?
+One of the top attractions in Yosemite (if you can call a view an attraction…) is Tunnel View.
+Tunnel View offers one of the most famous views of Yosemite Valley and from here you can see El Capitan and Bridalveil Fall.
 There’s also Half Dome peaking out in the background.
 If the snow hasn’t blocked the road for you, like it did us, then make sure you head here!

 Get wet by Bridalveil Fall